Engulfing Pattern Strategy: A Comprehensive Tutorial

 3. Psychology Behind an Engulfing Pattern

-Psychologically, an engulfing pattern reflects potential changing mood in the market.
+Psychologically, an engulfing pattern reflects a potential shift in market sentiment.

 The pattern graphically illustrates a shift in market control between opposing forces.
 In the case of a bullish engulfing pattern, it signifies that the bulls have successfully overtaken the bears.
 Conversely, a bearish engulfing pattern indicates that the bears, backed by a surge in supply, have taken the reins from the bulls.